 Fertilizer Basics

-All plants require 17 essential mineral nutrients to grow and complete their life cycle.
+All plants require 17 essential nutrients to grow and complete their life cycle.
 These nutrients are made available to the plant from the soil.
 Some of these nutrients, like nitrogen, phosphorous, and potassium, are used in large quantities.
 Others, such as iron, boron, and manganese, are needed in very small quantities.
-The table below lists all the mineral nutrients essential for plant growth.
+All but three of these essential nutrients are provided by the soil (oxygen, carbon, and hydrogen are provided by water and air).
+The table below lists all the mineral nutrients provided by the soil that are essential for plant growth.

 |